Darkmyes/GO_REST_API_Generator/README.md

 ## Como usar / How to use
 Una vez descargado y descomprimido puedes modificar los archivos objects.json y proyects.json y luego ejecutar en una terminal dentro del directorio "go run main.go".

-Once Downloaded and decompress, you can modify the objects.json and proyects.json files and run in the terminal while standing in the directory of the proyect "go run main.go".
+Once Downloaded and decompress, you can modify the objects.json and proyects.json files and run in the terminal while standing in the project directory "go run main.go".